We regularly review our position on inspections during the coronavirus pandemic.

 During the first part of the pandemic, we stopped routine pharmacy inspections.
 Instead we focused on providing support to registered pharmacies on their arrangements and plans, to help manage pressures and challenges during the pandemic.

-Since the start of August our inspectors have been visiting pharmacies that had previously not met all the standards, initially focusing on those pharmacies with published inspection reports where a six-month re-inspection was due.
+Since the beginning of August, our inspectors have been visiting pharmacies that had previously not met all the standards, initially focusing on those pharmacies with published inspection reports where a six month re-inspection was due.
 Our inspectors are visiting these pharmacies to check whether they are meeting all the standards for registered pharmacies, and the inspector will produce a report for publication.

-To make sure our inspection activity is carried out as safely as possible we have carried out a Risk reduction assessment for GPhC community pharmacy inspections [PDF 446 KB]
+To make sure our inspection activity is carried out as safely as possible we have carried out a Risk reduction assessment for GPhC community pharmacy inspections.
+[PDF 446 KB]